 The get method can be used at any time to return values from the transaction context.
 It is typically used after the execute method has been called.
-See the section 'Transaction Responses' for a full listing of values available for the transaction type being used.
+See the section 'Transaction Responses' in the Generic API Developer Guide document accompanying this guide for a full listing of values available for the transaction type being used.